Domain member: Maximum machine account password age

 We recommend that you set Domain member: Maximum machine account password age to about 30 days.
 Setting the value to fewer days can increase replication and affect domain controllers.
 For example, in Windows NT domains, machine passwords were changed every 7 days.
-The additional replication churn would affect domain controllers in large organizations that have many computers or slow links between sites.
+The extra replication churn would affect domain controllers in large organizations that have many computers or slow links between sites.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options